 Stages of a Migraine

-This is the phase in which the migraine headache begins.
-A migraine can last anywhere from a few hours to several days.
+The attack phase of a migraine involves severe head pain.
 Normal activities are typically limited during this time.
 Pain may begin above the eyes.
-Although this pain can affect the entire head, it most commonly affects only one side.
+Although migraine pain can affect the entire head, it most commonly affects only one side.
 It can move from one side to the other and can also affect the lower face, jaw, teeth, and back of the neck.
-The pain is usually throbbing and may increase during physical activity or if leaning forward.
-Individuals may experience symptoms such as: lightheadness, fainting, nausea, vomiting, light sensitivity, sound sensitivity, and sensitivity to scent, sensitivity during the attack phase.
+The pain is usually throbbing and may increase during physical activity or when leaning the body forward.
+Other symptoms that may occur during the attack phase include lightheadedness, fainting, nausea, vomiting, or light, sound and scent sensitivity.

 The postdrome phase occurs after the attack.
 Uneasy feelings, extreme tiredness, confusion, elation, or brief head pain during sudden head movements may be felt up to 24 hours after a migraine attack.